Fr. 66.00

 Read more

-Klappentext An analysis of political language and literature during the reigns of Henry IV and Henry V. Zusammenfassung This interdisciplinary study analyses the political language and literature of the early Lancastrian period! particularly the reigns of Henry IV and Henry V. Jenni Nuttall's understanding of how political language functions in the late medieval period has far-reaching implications for both literary and political history.
+Klappentext The arguments used to justify the deposition of Richard II in 1399 created new forms of political discussion which developed alongside new expectations of kingship itself and which shaped political action and debate for centuries to come.
+This interdisciplinary study analyses the political language and literature of the early Lancastrian period, particularly the reigns of Henry IV (1399-1413) and Henry V (1413-22).
+Lancastrian authors such as Thomas Hoccleve and the authors of the anonymous works Richard the Redeless, Mum and the Sothsegger and Crowned King made creative use of languages and idioms which were in the process of escaping from the control of their royal masters.
+In a study that has far-reaching implications for both literary and political history, Jenni Nuttall presents a fresh understanding of how political language functions in the late medieval period.
+Zusammenfassung This interdisciplinary study analyses the political language and literature of the early Lancastrian period! particularly the reigns of Henry IV and Henry V. Jenni Nuttall's understanding of how political language functions in the late medieval period has far-reaching implications for both literary and political history.
 Inhaltsverzeichnis Introduction; Part I. Household Narratives: 1.
 Stereotyping Richard and the Ricardian familia; 2.
 The dissemination of the Ricardian stereotype; 3.
 Politicizing pre-existing languages; 4.
 From stereotypes to standards; 5.
 Household narratives in Lancastrian poetry; Part II.
 Credit and Love: 6.
 Promises, expectations, explanations and solutions; 7.
 A discourse of credit and loyalty; 8.
 Credit and fraud in Hoccleve's regiment; Conclusion.
 Lancastrian conversations; Bibliography.

 Customer reviews